sklprogs/LanguageTricks/README.md

 ## license \| permit

 A **license** is a legally binding contract that allows someone or something to do, own, perform an action or use a service as long as they agree to the provided terms and conditions.
 Examples of licenses are driving licenses, software licenses and business licenses.
 All these have terms and conditions attached to them and must be followed for the license to be put to action.

-A **permit** is an official document which gives an individual permission to do carry out an activity.
+A **permit** is an official document which gives an individual permission to carry out an activity.

 A person may have a driving ***permit*** before attaining a certain age, and once that age is attained, a ***license*** is given.
 This is the same case for a person who has a ***license*** to carry on pest control business but must have a ***permit*** to store the chemicals.

 #### Differences between permits and licenses

-**1. Period of Validity**
+1. **Period of Validity**

    - In most cases, ***licenses*** are permanent while ***permits*** are temporary.
 For instance, in driving, a permit is valid for up to two years in most places while licenses are permanent, although they can also be annulled in case of misuse of the said license.

-**2. Different restrictions**
+2. **Different restrictions**

    - ***Licenses*** have few restrictions if any.
 On the other hand,
      ***permits*** have a lot of restrictions. ***Permits*** restrict on the time an activity can be carried out, who is carrying out the activity, where the activity is being carried out and also whether supervision is available.
-Most activities that are carried out with the authority of a ***license*** do not have such restrictions.
+Most activities that are carried out with the authority of a
+     ***license*** do not have such restrictions.
 For instance, a driver’s license does not have restrictions on where, whom and when to drive, as long it is within the allowed territory.

-**3. Inspection periods**
+3. **Inspection periods**

    - ***Permits*** require regular safety regulation inspections from the relevant authorities. ***Licenses***, on the other hand, may require inspection, but not as regular.

-**4. Appearance**
+4. **Appearance**

    - While appearance is mainly a non-issue, licenses and permits are in most cases not similar.
-For instance, most ***permits*** may be a sticker but a ***license*** may be updated to a card.
+For instance, most ***permits*** may be a sticker but a
+     ***license*** may be updated to a card.

 [*Source*](http://www.differencebetween.net/business/differences-between-permits-and-licenses/)